Kirk Douglas Compares Donald Trump To Hitler

 While many will find the comparison between Trump and Hitler that was made by Kirk Douglas upsetting, it isn’t the first time that such a comparison has been made before.

-The Washington Post cites claims by Donald Trump that only he “alone” is able to save America and make it great again and compares them with Adolf Hitler’s claims that only he could fix a broken nation while he called democracies a “joke.”
+The Washington Post cites claims by Donald Trump that only he “alone” is able to save America and make it great again and compared them with Adolf Hitler’s claims that only he could fix a broken nation while he called democracies a “joke.”
 Hitler also had great loathing for what he termed “weak majorities.”
 While Trump is known to be very exuberant, Hitler wrote in “Mein Kampf” that only the “genius and energy of a great personality” could save civilization and that a “personality cannot be replaced.”
 Both men suffer from a messiah complex.

 It will be up to history to bear out whether Kirk Douglas’s comparisons between Trump and Hitler are correct.